pdf-raku/PDF-Font-Loader-CSS-raku/README.md

 ### load-font

-    multi method load-font( CSS::Font:D() :$font) returns Font::Loader::FontObj
+    multi method load-font( CSS::Font:D() :$font, Bool :$core-font-fallback) returns Font::Loader::FontObj

-Returns a matching font file name.
-This will either been a local file, or a temporary file, fetched from a remote URI.
+Finds and loads a matching font object.

+If none of the `@font-face` rules were matched:

+- if `:$core-font-fallback` is True, the best matching core font is returned as a `PDF::Content::CoreFont` object.
+- otherwise the best matching system font is found, and returned as a `PDF::FontLoader::FontObj` object.

+Note: If you don't have `fontconfig` and the `fc-match` command installed on your system, `:$core-font-font-fallback` should be set to True to disable `fontconfig`.

 ### source